nextcloud/notify_push/README.md

 ### Metrics

-The push server can expose some basic metrics about the number of connected clients and the traffic flowing trough the server by setting the `METRICS_PORT` environment variable.
+The push server can expose some basic metrics about the number of connected clients and the traffic flowing through the server by setting the `METRICS_PORT` environment variable.

 Once set the metrics are available in a prometheus compatible format at `/metrics` on the configured port.